PcapPlusPlus/pcapplusplus.github.io/content/installation/build-source/mingw.md

 ### Configuration

 Run the `configure-windows-mingw.bat` batch file from PcapPlusPlus main directory.
+The script creates a makefile `mk\PcapPlusPlus.mk` that contains paths for 3rd-party libraries being used to build PcapPlusPlus.

+Ths script has two modes of operation:

+* Wizard mode - the script will walk you through the paths and parameters you need to provide
+* Params mode - all parameters are provided in the script command line

-The script will ask you for WinPcap developer's pack location and MinGW location.
+In wizard mode the script will ask you for WinPcap developer's pack location and MinGW location.
 For MinGW-w64 please make sure to set the `mingw32\i686-w64-mingw32` folder, for example: `C:\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\i686-w64-mingw32`.

 Here is examples of running the script for MinGW32: